codegeny/codegeny-junit/README.md

 - A `ResourceLoader` to resolve (xml) data-sets
 - A `ConnectionProvider` to provide the database connection(s) to work on

+NEW: A static factory method `DBUnitRule.defaultSettings(Object testInstance)` gives you a `DBUnitRule` configured with:

+- A `ResourceLoader` which will load resource on the classpath relative to the test class
+- A `ReflectionConnectionProvider` which will scan your test instance for **public**  fields or methods returning `IDatabaseConnection`, `Connection` or `DataSource`  and annotated with `@DBUnitDataSource`.

 ### Simple example

 ```java